bhavanimurugan-30/cit-frontend-eval-2026/README.md

    then opens `AddLocationModal` pre-filled with that name.
 3. On save, `App.jsx` updates the single `locations` array.
-4. Since both `Sidebar` and `InteractiveMap` render from that same array, the new marker and the new sidebar entry appear simultaneously
+4. Since both `Sidebar` and `InteractiveMap` render from that same array, the new marker and the new sidebar entry appear simultaneously.
 5. Selecting a location (from either the map or the sidebar) updates `selectedLocation`, which both components use to highlight the matching marker/list item and fly the map to it.